SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

    -  ### **4.4 Communication Interface Requirements**

-         - Bluetooth connectivity: Fitbit devices use Bluetooth to connect to a user's mobile device, allowing for data to be synced between the device and the Fitbit app.
+         - Bluetooth connectivity: Fitbit devices use Bluetooth to connect to a members mobile device, allowing for data to be synced between the device and the Fitbit app.
          - Wi-Fi connectivity: Fitbit devices may also be able to connect to Wi-Fi networks for more seamless data syncing and to access additional features such as music streaming and app updates.
-         - USB connectivity: Fitbit devices may also be able to connect to a user's computer via USB cable to update firmware or transfer data.
+         - USB connectivity: Fitbit devices may also be able to connect to a members computer via USB cable to update firmware or transfer data.
-         - Mobile app interface: The Fitbit app provides a user-friendly interface for users to access and manage their fitness data, set goals, and track progress.
+         - Mobile app interface: The Fitbit app provides a user-friendly interface for members to access and manage their fitness data, set goals, and track progress.
 The app may also offer social features, guided programs, and third-party integrations.
-         - Web interface: Fitbit also provides a web interface that allows users to access and manage their data, as well as to purchase new devices and accessories.
+         - Web interface: Fitbit also provides a web interface that allows members to access and manage their data, as well as to purchase new devices and accessories.
-         - Notifications: Fitbit devices and app may use notifications, such as push notifications, to communicate with users about activity progress, reminders, and other updates.
+         - Notifications: Fitbit devices and app may use notifications, such as push notifications, to communicate with members about activity progress, reminders, and other updates.

 ## **5. Nonfunctional Requirements**